Kate Wolf: Discography

+A live performance by Kate Wolf in 1981, comprising seven songs on which she is accompanied by Nina Gerber and Ford James, is included in the 2024 album Bear's Sonic Journals: Sing Out!.

 Wolf, with fellow musician Don Coffin to whom she was married at the time, also appears on the 1973 album We Walked by the Water by folksinger Lionel Kilberg.
 This album was re-released in 1995 under the title Breezes and credited to Wolf alone on the front cover.
 Her family has stated that Wolf did not consider these songs as representative of her work.

 Both Kilberg's We Walked by the Water and Wolf's own album Lines on the Paper are dedicated to Gil Turner, who Wolf and Coffin first met via Lionel Kilberg.
 Wolf subsequently recorded her own version of Turner's much-covered folk anthem "Carry It On".

 A number of Wolf's albums were done in collaboration with Bill Griffin.

+Legacy

 Music festival

-Wolf's music is celebrated each year toward the end of June at the Kate Wolf Memorial Music Festival held at Black Oak Ranch in Laytonville, California.
-Several thousand guests attend this outdoor festival, which is regularly headlined by popular folk musicians such as Nina Gerber and Greg Brown.
-The festival traditionally closes with Wolf's song "Give Yourself to Love".
+Wolf's music was celebrated each year toward the end of June at the Kate Wolf Memorial Music Festival held at Black Oak Ranch in Laytonville, California.
+Several thousand guests attended this outdoor festival, which was regularly headlined by popular folk musicians such as Nina Gerber and Greg Brown.
+The festival traditionally closed with Wolf's song "Give Yourself to Love".

 The 25th annual Kate Wolf Music Festival was scheduled for June 2020, then postponed due to the COVID-19 pandemic.
-It took place 2 years later, as a 4-day festival, rescheduled to June 23–24, 2022.
-The 2022 Kate Wolf Music Festival completely sold out, and was held at Black Oak Ranch.
+It took place 2 years later, as a 4-day festival, rescheduled to June 23–26, 2022.
 According to the promoters, Back Road Productions, 2022 was the final Kate Wolf Music Festival.